Maintenance Worker (Three Casual Positions)

 Condition of Employment

-- Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Band’s future success
+- ▪ Follow all guidelines harmoniously and cooperatively, creating a team approach in their duties for the Lax Kw’alaams Band and the Lax Kw'alaams Wap Suwilaawksa School future success

 Classification/Pay Scale

-- As per the Canadian Union of Public Employees’ Local 2365 Collective Agreement
+- ▪ As per the B.C.
+General Employees’ Union Collective Agreement

 Submission Deadline: